kevinlondon/kevinlondon.github.io/_posts/2015-11-01-how-i-prepare-talks.md

 Write the Rough Outline
 --------------------------

-I think of the outline as a trimmed down, simpler version of the blog post that we completed earlier.
+The outline is a simpler version of the blog post that we completed earlier.
 I include as many anecdotes and personal stories as possible in the outline so I remember to include them in the talk.
 This is not something I release so I don't bother to editing or filling it in completely.

 Prepare a First Draft of the Slides